2359media/2359media.github.io/source/_posts/2014-04-16-rebuilding-instagram-feed-table-view.md

 How did we get the height for each row?
 It's actually done by the magic of Auto Layout's <code>-[UIView systemLayoutSizeFittingSize:]</code>, which queries the layout engine for a valid layout of the view that fits as close to the given size as possible.
 It is used in <code>tableView:heightForRowAtIndexPath:</code> and given <code>UILayoutFittingCompressedSize</code>, which ensures the calculated size is the smallest possible that fits the contents.

-Other than the post by [John Szumski](http://johnszumski.com/blog/auto-layout-for-table-view-cells-with-dynamic-heights), there are series of StackOverflow answers by Tyler Fox which comprehensively detailed how to construct a table view with dynamic cells height utilizing Auto Layout.
-A github project is available [here](https://github.com/smileyborg/TableViewCellWithAutoLayout).
+Other than the post by [John Szumski](http://johnszumski.com/blog/auto-layout-for-table-view-cells-with-dynamic-heights), there are [series of answers on StackOverflow](http://stackoverflow.com/questions/18746929/using-auto-layout-in-uitableview-for-dynamic-cell-layouts-variable-row-heights) by Tyler Fox which comprehensively detailed how to construct a table view with dynamic cells height utilizing Auto Layout.

 We've been working with this implementation for about a month.
 It's capable to display a feed cell with dynamic content, but somehow it's lacking what we originally intend to achieve with Auto Layout.
 Core Animation performance (when the user scrolls) is suboptimal, and the idea of *simplicity* that we want to achieve with declarative layout doesn't complement the effort that we need to do to optimize it.